VikArt217/GoldenEgg/README.md

 # GoldenEgg
-Practical maraphon (Figma, HTML, CSS, SCSS, JS) training Have been studied and used: Swiper JS, flex, form, iframe, svg-sprite and etc.
+Practical maraphon (Figma, HTML, CSS, SCSS, JS) training.
+Have been studied and used: Swiper JS, flex, form, iframe, svg-sprite and etc.